-GB's Muir wins 1500m bronze at World Athletics
+GB's Muir wins 1500m bronze at World Championships

 Last updated on .From the section Athletics

-Britain's Laura Muir claimed her first World Championships medal with a hard-fought bronze in the 1500m in Oregon.
+Britain's Laura Muir claimed a hard-fought bronze in the 1500m at the World Athletics Championships in Oregon.

 Muir had narrowly missed out on a medal in the past three world finals but ran a season's best three minutes 55.28 in an astonishingly quick race.